stanfordjournalism/community/README.md

 # community

-Spot for public discussions about the Stanford Journalism program.
+Our public square for discussions about the Stanford Journalism program.